Kirisummer/banger_rs/README.md

 Names with `$` are environment variables.
 For locations 2-6, Banger attempts to implement [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html#variables).

-Also, config is searched for in directory where the binary is located as a last resort.

 ### Format
 Banger uses [TOML](https://toml.io).
 Configuration file is a valid UTF-8 encoded Unicode document.